I’ve stumbled across the idea of a paper bag book several times.

 We used three paper bags for each book we made.

-We first folded each in half.
-Since one side of the bag is open and the other closed, we alternated the directions of the bags when we formed the books.
+We first folded each paper bag in half.
+Since one side of the bag is open and the other closed, we alternated the directions of the bags when we put the books together.

 If you don’t alternate the directions, you’ll have all of your pockets in either the front or the back of the book.

 Once we had the bags in the order we wanted, we punched two holes along the middle seam of the book.
 Punch through all three paper bags.

 We then threaded the yarn through the holes and tied a strong knot in the middle.

 Special note: If you find your knot does not want to stay tied, add a drop of glue to the middle of your knot.
 Once it dries, your knot will not come untied.

 The process of making the book was quick and easy, but it definitely wasn’t the best part.

 Our goal was to write a book about the four seasons.